Sedation takes the edge off dental treatment in Greensboro, NC

 Oral sedation can be used in combination with nitrous oxide and/or numbing injections.

-When sedation dental treatment in Greensboro, NC makes sense, you can trust the training, professionalism, and compassion of the Steven L. Hatcher, DDS, PA team.
+When sedation dental treatment in Greensboro, NC makes sense, you can trust the training, professionalism, and compassion of the Dr. Hatcher and the team at Triad Dentistry.
 Call (336) 383-1482 to schedule an appointment.